F28WP-Dubai-WP208/WP-Coursework/README.md

 **Installations**

-Once you have download the code, open up the zip file, extract and have it open on vs code.
+Once you have downloaded the code, open up the zip file, extract and have it open on vs code.
 Open the battleship in integrated terminale and write the following:

 -***npm i*** or ***npm install***